Streptobacillus moniliformis

 • Pleomorphic, nonencapsulated, branching Gram-negative bacillus [Fig 1].

-• Stains irregularly and may be mistaken for Gram-positive pleomorphic rods.
+• Stains irregularly and, given its highly pleomorphic nature, may be mistaken for other Gram-positive rods.

-• Grows slowly, so the lab should be notified to hold cultures if clinical suspicion for this pathogen.
+• It grows slowly, so the lab should be notified to hold cultures if there is clinical suspicion for this pathogen.

 • Normal commensal of rodent oropharynx, even healthy pets and laboratory rats.

-• Risk of infection after a rat bite may be as high as 10%.
+• The risk of infection after a rat bite may be as high as 10%.

-• May also be transmitted to humans by bite/scratch from mice, squirrels, cats, dogs, or pigs.
+• It may also be transmitted to humans by bite/scratch from mice, squirrels, cats, dogs, or pigs.

-• A major cause of rat bite fever (RBF; most common cause in the U.S.)
+• A significant cause of rat bite fever (RBF; most common cause in the U.S.)

-• Spirillum notomytis also a cause, rarely reported.
+• Streptobacillus notomytis also is a cause rarely reported.

 There's more to see -- the rest of this topic is available only to subscribers.